 - Reviewing working papers

-- Providing guidance (and mentoring) to the Emerging Marketers Committee
+- Providing guidance (and mentoring) to the AMI Mentoring Program committee.

 - Involvement in Special Interest Groups